chnm/thatcamp-org/wp-content/plugins/bbpress-notify-nospam/readme.txt

 == Frequently Asked Questions ==
 = Why am I not receiving notifications of a topic/reply that I created? =
- * As of version 1.9.4, topic/reply authors no longer get notified of their own posts.
+ * As of version 1.9.4, topic/reply authors no longer get notified of their own posts by default.
+ * Version 1.12 and up have settings to decide whether authors get notified or not.

 = Where are the settings? =
  * All settings are under Admin -> Settings -> Forums -> Email Notifications